kylebittinger/metagenomics-workshop/download-reference-data.md

-# Downloading the reference data
+# Download the reference data

 > Note: run these commands on the *remote computer*, not on your
 > laptop.

+> If you're re-connecting to your Google Cloud instance, please run
+> `source activate sunbeam` to "turn on" your analysis software.

 ```bash
 cd ~